Miracles (Change album)

 Miracles is the second studio album by the Italian/U.S. ensemble Change.
 It was released in 1981 and reached number forty-six on the US Billboard Album Chart and nine on the US Billboard Black Albums chart.
 Miracles includes the singles "Paradise", "Your Move", "Heaven of My Life", "Stop for Love" (in the UK only) and "Miracles".

-The band recorded the songs for album at Fonoprint Studios in Bologna, Italy.
+The band recorded the songs for the album at Fonoprint Studios in Bologna, Italy.
 The songs were then taken to Mediasound Studios in New York City for the recording of the vocals.
 The sessions were mastered at Sterling Sound Studios.
-Receiving positive reviews, the album was originally released as an LP in March 1981.
+The album was originally released as an LP in March 1981.
 The artwork was designed by Greg Porto.

 Reception

 Miracles received positive reviews from the majority of critics.